-- The boy choristers are aged 8 to 13 and attend Truro Preparatory School, about three miles away from the cathedral and Truro School, about half a mile away from the cathedral. - The girl choristers are aged 13 to 18 and attend Truro School, about half a mile away from the cathedral.
+- The boy choristers are aged 8 to 13 and attend Truro School Prep., about two miles away from the cathedral and Truro School, about half a mile away from the cathedral. - The girl choristers are aged 13 to 18 and attend Truro School, about half a mile away from the cathedral.

-When choristers are "under the care of the cathedral" it is expected that...
+When choristers are "under the care of the cathedral" it is expected that..

 - Care of choristers is classified as Regulated Activity, and as such staff who have care of them will be appropriately recruited and have the appropriate DBS vetting and safeguarding training prior to taking up their post. - Full medical details and parents' contact information for all choristers will be securely stored and available to authorised, supervising staff only.
-Each year the system should be updated to ensure these records are always up to date. - Regular communication between the Cathedral Safeguarding Team, Truro School, and Truro Preparatory School will be undertaken to ensure policies and protocols remain fit for purpose and are fully understood. - Supervising staff will demonstrate vigilance in the welfare of all choristers ensuring regular communication with the chorister mentors. - Risk assessments will be carried out for activities involving choristers off-site. - Fire drills will take place as required. - There will always be a member of staff on duty who has up to date first aid training. - Choral Scholars (pre- or post-university singers in the choir usually aged 18 to 23) and Lay Vicars will have undergone safeguarding training and will have been given clear guidelines on appropriate conduct and acceptable interaction with choristers.
+Each year the system should be updated to ensure these records are always up to date. - Regular communication between the Cathedral Safeguarding Team, Truro School, and Truro School Prep. will be undertaken to ensure policies and protocols remain fit for purpose and are fully understood. - Supervising staff will demonstrate vigilance in the welfare of all choristers ensuring regular communication with the chorister mentors. - Risk assessments will be carried out for activities involving choristers off-site. - Fire drills will take place as required. - There will always be a member of staff on duty who has up to date first aid training. - Choral Scholars (pre- or post-university singers in the choir usually aged 18 to 23) and Lay Vicars will have undergone safeguarding training and will have been given clear guidelines on appropriate conduct and acceptable interaction with choristers.

-When are boy choristers under the care of the Cathedral?
+When are boy choristers under the care of the Cathedral and when under the care of Truro School?

 - On weekdays when boy choristers are required at the cathedral after school (mostly to sing services or rehearsals on Mondays, Tuesdays, Wednesdays and Fridays during term time), the boy choristers are under the cathedral's care from the moment their transport vehicles arrive at the cathedral until their parents collect them from us. - On Sundays the boy choristers are under the cathedral's care from the moment they arrive for rehearsal until their parents collect them from us.
-This procedure happens twice, once around the 10am service and once around the 4pm service. - On other occasions the boy choristers are under the cathedral's care from when they are required to be at the cathedral (e.g. for special services, recordings or concerts) when the same procedure applies - the boys are under our care from the moment they arrive in the crypt until the moment their parents collect them from the crypt. - Excursions (usually twice a year, for activities such as bowling or "clip and climb"). - Visits to sing concerts at churches around Cornwall (usually three each year). - Foreign tours (see separate policy document. - Boy choristers are not allowed to leave the cathedral premises except when accompanied by an authorised person, and only after permission has been given by the DoM or ADoM or Choir Assistant. - It is cathedral policy that no choristers should be transported in staff cars except in an emergency.
-In an emergency, staff must not to be alone in a car with any chorister, and a second adult should accompany them in the car.
+This procedure happens twice, once around the 10am service and once around the 4pm service. - On other occasions the boy choristers are under the cathedral's care from when they are required to be at the cathedral (e.g. for special services, recordings or concerts) when the same procedure applies - the boys are under our care from the moment they arrive in the crypt until the moment their parents collect them from the crypt. - When on excursions (usually twice a year, for activities such as bowling) the boy choristers are under the care of Truro School. - When on visits to sing concerts at churches around Cornwall (usually three each year) the boy choristers are under the care of Truro School. - When on foreign tours (see separate policy document) the boy choristers are under the care of Truro School. - Boy choristers are not allowed to leave the cathedral premises except when accompanied by an authorised person, and only after permission has been given by the DoM or ADoM or Choir Assistant. - It is cathedral policy that no choristers should be transported in staff cars except in an emergency.
+In an emergency, staff must not be alone in a car with any chorister, and a second adult should accompany them in the car.
 (Staff concerned are: the Director of Music, Assistant Director of Music, and Choir Assistants).

-When are girl choristers under the care of the Cathedral?
+When are girl choristers under the care of the Cathedral and when under the care of Truro School?